-Many of the matters Mike works on are controversial, high-profile and involve the courtroom of public opinion.
+Many of the matters Mike works on are controversial, high-profile, and involve the courtroom of public opinion.
 He is skilled at explaining legal issues in compelling but accessible language and frequently interacts with the media.

 He is a member of the Council on Governmental Ethics Law, American Association of Political Consultants as well as the American Bar Association’s Administrative Law and Regulatory Practice Section.
-In surveys of other attorneys, Mike has been repeatedly recognized by several publications as a "top lawyer” and “rising star,” including recognition by Chambers USA: America’s Leading Lawyers for Business.
+In surveys of other attorneys, Mike has been repeatedly mentioned by several publications as a “best attorney,” “top lawyer” and “rising star,” including recognition by Chambers USA: America’s Leading Lawyers for Business.

 Mike has direct experience with political campaigns and media relations and, prior to law school, worked as a congressional aide in Washington, D.C.
 Before joining the firm, he served as campaign manager and spokesperson for U.S. Senator Russ Feingold’s (D-WI) successful 1998 re-election.

 In 1995, Mike graduated with distinction from the University of Wisconsin-Madison with a bachelor’s degree in political science and earned his law degree from the University of Wisconsin in 1998.
-In addition to his position as an adjunct professor at the University of Wisconsin Law School, Mike is actively involved with the University of Wisconsin and is a member of the Political Science Department's Board of Visitors.